 Winter is never an easy time, survival situation or not.

-Like Sinclair Lewis said (by the way, in addition to being a novelist, he is also a Nobel Prize laureate), it’s really more of an occupation than a season.
+As Sinclair Lewis said, it’s really more of an occupation than a season.
 You gotta put your back into it if you don’t want to freeze to death.

 For preppers, it’s actually a good time to practice your survival skills.

 The average budding survivalist will just camp out and practice their skills during the summer when conditions are nice and fair.
-If you really wish to test your fire making skills or want to see if you can build a quinzhee, the winter is the perfect time to push your limits and see if you can survive and even enjoy your time outdoors while you’re at it.
+If you really wish to test your fire-making skills or want to see if you can build a quinzhee, winter is the perfect time to push your limits and see if you can survive and even enjoy your time outdoors while you’re at it.

-Popular survival enthusiasts like Survival Lilly and Joe Robinet routinely camp out in the winter—and sometimes even in deep snow—just to test their skills.
+Popular survival enthusiasts like Survival Lilly and Joe Robinet routinely camp out in the winter—and sometimes even in deep snow—just to test their winter survival skills.
 It’s a unique time of the year and a great opportunity to learn new things.